Cachupa

 Cape Verde's national dish — a slow-cooked stew of hominy corn, beans, multiple meats (sausage, pork, beef, goat, or chicken) or salt cod, plus starchy tubers (cassava, sweet potato, squash, plantain), and leafy greens.
 Slow-cooked for hours; flavors deepen with time.
 Two forms: cachupa rica (rich, with meats) and cachupa pobre (poor, with fish).

-Cachupa is Cape Verde's national dish, embodying the islands' layered history of African, Portuguese, Brazilian, and American influences.
-Born of slavery-era resourcefulness (using whatever ingredients were available), the dish evolved over 500 years into the cultural symbol of morabeza (Cape Verdean hospitality).
-Cachupa rica with various meats reflects the historical class distinction from cachupa pobre with fish.
+Cachupa is Cape Verde's national dish, drawing on the islands' African, Portuguese, Brazilian, and American influences.
+It grew out of slavery-era thrift — using whatever ingredients were on hand — and over 500 years became a marker of morabeza (Cape Verdean hospitality).
+Cachupa rica with various meats sat above cachupa pobre with fish in the old class order.

 Spoon up cachupa — chunky stew with golden hominy kernels, soft beans, pieces of pork and sausage, cubes of orange sweet potato and yellow squash, ribbons of cabbage, slices of sweet plantain.
 Bite: hominy's earthy-corn substance, beans' creamy richness, the multiple meats' layered savory depth (pork-sausage-beef each contributing), the vegetables' sweetness, the paprika's gentle warmth.
 Slow-cooked over hours, every component has melded but kept its identity.
 With Cape Verdean Grogue (sugarcane spirit) or a glass of Strela beer, this is the islands' Sunday family meal — 500 years of cultural fusion in one bowl.